Himeji Hyogo, Japan Travel Guide

 Himeji Castle is a top example of successful preservation, a testament to continuous commitment.

-Support conservation efforts by shopping for goods that contribute to environmental causes.
+Support conservation efforts by purchasing goods that contribute to environmental causes.

 Visit The Rainforest Site (GreaterGood)Your choices as a traveler can positively shape the future of Himeji's environment and culture.
 Travel with intention.